mikedeshazer/OrFeed/README.md

 ### Homemade high-reliability oracle aggregator for Ethereum-based DeFi apps that need on and off-chain data, with a bit of streamlined execution functionality in there, as well.

-Written the way smart contracts used to be: simple with most information on a single page per functional aspect.

 ![OrFeed Logo](https://www.orfeed.org/images/orfeed.png)